 What you need to make your video editing process more collaborative

-And while that works for some, others would prefer to come together in the same platform – just like you can with presentations in Google Slides.
+And while that works for some, others would prefer to come together in the same video sharing platform – just like you can with presentations in Google Slides.

 Here, we’ll look at four things you’ll need to introduce a more collaborative video creation process.